usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

 Based on your learning in this module, create your specific plan for leading strategic acquisition transformation:

 1. Next 30 Days: Foundation and Assessment
-- [ ] Review your current acquisition portfolio using the three-horizon framework
+- [ ] Review your current acquisition portfolio using the three-horizon framework.
-- [ ] Identify your biggest acquisition challenge and its root causes
+- [ ] Identify your biggest acquisition challenge and its root causes.
-- [ ] Map stakeholder interests and resistance to modern procurement approaches
+- [ ] Map stakeholder interests and resistance to modern procurement approaches.
-- [ ] Assess your team's readiness for strategic acquisition approaches
+- [ ] Assess your team's readiness for strategic acquisition approaches.
-- [ ] Select one acquisition to pilot new approaches
+- [ ] Select one acquisition to pilot new approaches.
-- [ ] Engage legal counsel to understand actual vs. perceived requirements
+- [ ] Engage legal counsel to understand actual vs. perceived requirements.
-- [ ] Begin building coalition support for acquisition innovation
+- [ ] Begin building coalition support for acquisition innovation.
-- [ ] Establish success metrics that focus on user outcomes
+- [ ] Establish success metrics that focus on user outcomes.

 2. Month 2 Focus: Capability Building and Pilot Launch
-- [ ] Launch pilot acquisition using modern approaches
+- [ ] Launch pilot acquisition using modern approaches.
-- [ ] Implement user feedback collection and integration processes
+- [ ] Implement user feedback collection and integration processes.
-- [ ] Begin changing performance metrics and recognition systems
+- [ ] Begin changing performance metrics and recognition systems.
-- [ ] Document lessons learned and share with stakeholders
+- [ ] Document lessons learned and share with stakeholders.
-- [ ] Address resistance and barriers as they emerge
+- [ ] Address resistance and barriers as they emerge.

 3. Next 90 Days: Scaling and Institutionalization
-- [ ] Expand successful approaches to additional acquisitions
+- [ ] Expand successful approaches to additional acquisitions.
-- [ ] Modify policies and processes based on pilot learning
+- [ ] Modify policies and processes based on pilot learning.
-- [ ] Build a vendor ecosystem capable of supporting modern approaches
+- [ ] Build a vendor ecosystem capable of supporting modern approaches.
-- [ ] Create training and development programs for acquisition innovation
+- [ ] Create training and development programs for acquisition innovation.
-- [ ] Establish ongoing measurement and improvement processes
+- [ ] Establish ongoing measurement and improvement processes.

 ## Strategic Acquisition Leadership Success Indicators
 You'll know you're succeeding when:
-- Teams propose user-centered acquisition strategies without prompting
+- Teams propose user-centered acquisition strategies without prompting.
-- Legal counsel actively helps find compliant ways to enable innovation
+- Legal counsel actively helps find compliant ways to enable innovation.
-- Vendors compete on user outcomes rather than just technical compliance
+- Vendors compete on user outcomes rather than just technical compliance.
-- Stakeholders ask for user feedback data in acquisition reviews
+- Stakeholders ask for user feedback data in acquisition reviews.
-- Your acquisition cycle times decrease while user satisfaction increases
+- Your acquisition cycle times decrease while user satisfaction increases.

 ## Common Strategic Acquisition Pitfalls to Avoid
 - Delegating strategic decisions: